-It’s a well-known fact that Australia is a beautiful country and somewhere that is on almost every traveler’s bucket list.
-However, a mistake that a lot of travelers make is only visiting the touristy places.
+It’s a well-known fact that Australia is a beautiful country and somewhere that is on almost every traveller’s bucket list.
+However, a mistake that a lot of travellers make is only visiting the touristy places.
 And failing to take time to experience the most authentic parts of the country.
 Australia is home to an array of beaches, stunning valleys, diverse forest landscapes, and sandy deserts.
-And yet, many travelers never set foot outside of the country’s main cities.
+And yet, many travellers never set foot outside of the country’s main cities.
 It’s such a shame because there’s so much on offer to see and explore, as you can see below.

 Located in Queensland on Fraser Island, Lake Mckenzie is part of Great Sandy National Park.
 (Somewhere that as a whole is also worth a visit.)
 The incredible thing about Fraser Island is that it’s the largest sand dune in the world and isn’t actually an island.
-Because of its bright blue waters, Lake Mckenzie has become a somewhat popular destination for travelers.
-Especially those travelers who have a love of sights of natural beauty.
-Paired with a sense of tranquility and calm, the picturesque views of Lake Mckenzie are truly stunning.
-For travelers with a love of photography, this is a must-visit destination.
-It doesn’t have to be just a day-trip either, as there are various accommodation options near by.
+Because of its bright blue waters, Lake Mckenzie has become a somewhat popular destination for travellers.
+Especially those travellers who have a love of sights of natural beauty.
+Paired with a sense of tranquillity and calm, the picturesque views of Lake Mckenzie are truly stunning.
+For travellers with a love of photography, this is a must-visit destination.
+It doesn’t have to be just a day-trip either, as there are various accommodation options nearby.
 From camping and hostels to hotels and guesthouses, there are lots of places to choose from.
 So whatever your budget and preference, you’re covered.

 As you can see, there is a lot more to the land down under than Sydney Opera House and kangaroos and koalas.
 While it can be fun to do the touristy things, it’s also nice to travel a little further afield and experience the real Australia.
 From its famous wine region to its areas of outstanding natural beauty, this is a country that has a lot more to offer than meets the eye.

 * Collaborative Post